chaodengc3iot/TEST/README.txt

-This is the first file
+This is the first file.
+I changed the file at 11:16.